TomaszRewak/CoroutineDispatcher/README.md

 And that's it from the most essential basics.
 Maybe not much - but for many use cases - more then enough.

-At the end, just as a hint, I want to share that I've found the following pattern to be the most handy when working with tasks management in systems with multiple dispatchers.
+At the end, just as a hint, I want to share that I've found the following pattern (also used in the examples above) to be the most handy when working with tasks management in systems with multiple dispatchers.

 ```csharp
 internal sealed class Consumer